shaiksha176/coding-questions-answers/two pointer/containerWithMostWater.md

 **Leetcode 11: Container With Most Water**

-The problem asks to find two indices iii and jjj such that the container formed by the lines at these indices contains the most water.
+The problem asks to find two indices i and j such that the container formed by the lines at these indices contains the most water.
 The lines are represented by the array height, where height\[i\] is the height of the vertical line at index iii, and the width between two lines is j−ij - ij−i.
 The goal is to maximize the area formed by these two lines.

 ### Problem Description